 For anyone transiting through the city, Guayaquil can definitely be well worth staying for a couple of days to discover all of the charms of Ecuador’s largest city.

 Guayaquil is currently in the midst of a major resurgence.
 Many successful renewal projects have been implemented throughout the city, in addition to an assortment of new attractions.
 What once may have been considered a big grimy city, now boasts upscale dining districts and sparkling clean waterfront promenades.
 It’s a changed place!

-It’s all brought so many more interesting things to do in Guayaquil.
+These efforts have all brought so many interesting things to do in Guayaquil in recent years.